Manny500/Sample-Code/README.md

-# School-Code
+# Sample-Code
-Work done in College.
+Work done in College, Internships.
 Homework, Labs, Projects, ect.
 A glimpse of my skills.